 Highlights of the new “Land and Legacies Tour” are Plum Orchard, a Carnegie mansion, and the remains of Robert Stafford’s plantation that once grew sea-island cotton.
 Plus, “The Settlement,” along with a tiny church that became famous as the location of John F. Kennedy Jr. and Carolyn Bessette’s wedding.

 Take a look at scenes of Cumberland Island in photo gallery slideshow (hover over photo below to see arrows appear, browse through gallery).

-These long awaited van and tram tours of Cumberland Island National Seashore in southeast Georgia start August 11, 2011 and will depart daily at a cost of $15 per adult (additional ferry and park entry fees, see more info below).
+These long awaited van and tram tours of Cumberland Island National Seashore in southeast Georgia began in August 2011, to depart daily at a cost of $15 per adult (additional ferry and park entry fees, see more info below).
 Congress mandated better public access to the island’s cultural sites back in 2004.
 Seven years later, the park service finally initiated motorized access to the northend of this wild and captivating Georgia sea island.
 A visit to Cumberland Island will likely be one of the most unique, natural locations you’ve ever had the opportunity to visit, and is highly recommended (but see caveat below).

 Cumberland is said to be the largest wilderness island in the United States.
 It’s also the largest island in the chain of sea islands that stretch from South Carolina and end with Amelia Island, the only Florida sea island in this group of 100-plus islands that flank America’s Atlantic east coast.